First posted here in 2010.

-In recognition of the upcoming “National Coming Out Day” (celebrated October 11th in the US and October 12th in Great Britain) I decided to add my story to the intertubes.
+In recognition of the upcoming “National Coming Out Day” I decided to add my story to the intertubes.

 Growing up I knew from a young age that I was ‘different’.
 At first it was the fact that I had no interest in sports, liked to read (a lot) and found most other boys to be loud and obnoxious.
 I don’t know when, exactly, I understood I was sexually attracted to males.
 It was certainly after we moved to a village in south-western Ontario when I was nine.
 In some ways that was a hellish place to grow up; a ‘city slicker’ who didn’t make friends easily.
 And we were a ‘new family’ even after living there a decade; we weren’t related to anyone in the area.
 The closest relative was one of my parent’s cousins who had moved to a city an hour away.
 On the other hand that meant the number of classmates who teased me was significantly smaller that it would have been in a city school.
 I graduated as one of a class of 35.
 That was back in 1977; we never heard about things like a kid ‘shooting up his school’.